Ground-effect vehicle: Tandem wings

+L-shaped wing

+REGENT uses an approximately l-shaped wing attached to the top of the fuselage, with a pontoon at the end for water landings.

 Advantages and disadvantages

 Given similar hull size and power, and depending on its specific design, the lower lift-induced drag of a GEV, as compared to an aircraft of similar capacity, will improve its fuel efficiency and, up to a point, its speed.
 GEVs are also much faster than surface vessels of similar power, because they avoid drag from the water.

 On the water the aircraft-like construction of GEVs increases the risk of damage in collisions with surface objects.
 Furthermore, the limited number of egress points make it more difficult to evacuate the vehicle in an emergency.
+According to WST, the builders of the WIG craft WSH-500, GEVs furthermore have the advantage of avoiding conflict with ocean currents by flying over them.

 Since most GEVs are designed to operate from water, accidents and engine failure typically are less hazardous than in a land-based aircraft, but the lack of altitude control leaves the pilot with fewer options for avoiding collision, and to some extent that negates such benefits.
 Low altitude brings high-speed craft into conflict with ships, buildings and rising land, which may not be sufficiently visible in poor conditions to avoid.
 GEVs may be unable to climb over or turn sharply enough to avoid collisions, while drastic, low-level maneuvers risk contact with solid or water hazards beneath.
 Aircraft can climb over most obstacles, but GEVs are more limited.